MichaelAben/lravel-admin-panel/README.md

 ### Getting started
 It's realy easy!

-Run this command:\
+You need to require it with composer:\
+`composer require maben-dev/laravel-admin-panel`

+Than you need to publish the views and assets:\
 `php artisan vendor:publish --provider="MabenDev\AdminPanel\AdminPanelProvider"`

 After that you go to the view of your page and let it extend:\
 `@extends('mabendev.adminpanel.layouts.app')`

-Your page content goes in between:\
+Your page content goes in between this section:\
 ```
 @section('content')
     // Your content goes here